Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 ## Use Case

 A scenario where you want to fetch the log files from HDFS every hour and then store the logs in a TimePartitionedFileSet.
-This can be achieved by making configurational changes as described in the following sections.
+This can be achieved by making configurational changes as described in the following sections:

 ## Properties